mattiasrunge/barf/README.md

 Commands:
-  monitor, m      monitors active operations copy, cp        copies files or folders move, mv        moves files or folders
+  monitor, m      monitors active operations copy, cp        copies files or directories move, mv        moves files or directories

 Run 'barf COMMAND --help' for more information on a command.